openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[note: better purple-ish could be used here]**

-And onto `ofScale` and `ofRotate`!
+And onto `ofScale(...)` and `ofRotate(...)`!
 Go ahead and create a new project where we'll be creating some rotating and scaling rectangles that will end up looking like the below image.
 Guess what?
-At the heart of the code, there will be single `ofRect` that is called inside a loop with a bunch of scaling and rotations.
+At the heart of the code, there will be single `ofRect(...)` that is called inside a loop with a bunch of scaling and rotations.

 ![Spiraling Rectangles](images/intrographics_spiralingrectangles.png "Drawing a series of spiraling rectangles")

-Before knowing that an `ofRotate` command existed, how would we have gone about drawing a rotated rectangle?  `ofRect` would be no help.
-We might try calculating the vertices and create a polygon using `ofBeginShape` and `ofEndShape`.
-We could do that, but it feels tedious, right?  [`ofRotate`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofRotate "ofRotate Documentation Page") is here to make that easier.  `ofRotate` takes an angle in degrees and will rotate our coordinate system around the current origin (0, 0).
-(There is another way to use `ofRotate` to control rotation around the x, y and z axes, but we won't be using it.)
+Before knowing that an `ofRotate(...)` command existed, how would we have gone about drawing a rotated rectangle?  `ofRect(...)` would be no help.
+We might try calculating the vertices and create a polygon using `ofBeginShape()` and `ofEndShape()`.
+We could do that, but it feels tedious, right?  [`ofRotate(...)`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofRotate "ofRotate Documentation Page") is here to make that easier.  `ofRotate(...)` takes an angle in degrees and will rotate our coordinate system around the current origin (0, 0).
+(There is another way to use `ofRotate(...)` to control rotation around the x, y and z axes, but we won't be using it.)

-Let's set up some code in our `draw` function:
+Let's set up some code in our `draw()` function:

 	ofBackground(255);
 	ofSetColor(0, 0, 255);
 	ofRect(500, 200, 200, 200);

 Rectangle, no sweat.
-Rotated rectangle...uh, well, let's try `ofRotate`:
+Rotated rectangle...uh, well, let's try `ofRotate(...)`:

 	ofBackground(255);
 	ofPushMatrix();